When Your Student's Cancer Cannot Be Cured

-Should I encourage my students to attend a memorial service?
+Should I encourage my students to attend the funeral?

 Attending their classmate's memorial service or funeral can help your students to process their death.
 Even for very young children, especially if they have not seen their sick friend for some time, the service may help give them closure.

 It is also an opportunity for friends to say a last goodbye and to express their sorrow.
-However, not every friend or classmate should have to attend the service.
-It is up to each student and their parents to decide whether or not they want to go.
+However, not every friend or classmate should be expected to attend the service.
+It is up to each student and their family to decide whether or not they want to go.
 Do not force anyone to attend the funeral if they are reluctant.

-It is important to encourage children to attend the funeral with a parent or someone who can attend to their emotional needs.
-If a service is held at a school - it is good to invite families and the wider community to be part of the service.
+It is important to encourage children to attend the funeral with a parent or someone who can support them with their emotional needs.
+If a service is held at a school, it is good to invite families and the wider community to be part of the service.
 Schools should offer support to teachers to help acknowledge their loss as well.